 A common function for these chords is to be used as a chromatic transposition chord, like an in-between chord, also called a passing chord – this is most common in jazz.
 If you are interested in the theory, the dim chord consists of a flatten third and a fifth besides the root.
-If we compare the structure of a C major and a Cdim the notes are C - E - G (C major) and C - Eb - Gb (Cdim).
+If we compare the structure of a C major and a C diminished, the notes are C - E - G (C) and C - Eb - Gb (Cdim).
 A diminished chord can be written with an abbreviation "dim" (Cdim) or a symbol "º" (Cº).

-The easiest way to learn dim chords is to memorize two movable shapes.
-Below you can see the shapes for dim and dim7.
-The lowest note is the root (see list below for full overview).
+The easiest way to learn dim chords is to memorize a movable shape.
+The lowest note is the root (see list below for full overview) in the diagram: